ilhuicaminaTenoch/tlalocalli_plugins/instagram-feed/README.txt

 6. Just copy and paste the shortcode into any page, post or widget on your site.
 You can also use the block editor with our handy Instagram Feed block.

 == Changelog ==
+= 6.6.1 =
+* Tweak: Added support for our new [Feed Analytics](https://smashballoon.com/?utm_campaign=instagram-free-readme&utm_source=changelog&utm_medium=feedanalyticsannouncement) product.
+Get insights as to how your feeds are being used by site visitors.

 = 6.6.0 =
 * Important: For users with a personal account connection, you will need to reconnect your account before December 2024 after updating to version 6.6 or higher.
 [Learn more](https://smashballoon.com/doc/instagram-business-basic/?utm_campaign=instagram-free-readme&utm_source=changelog&utm_medium=basicdisplayapichange "Learn more")
 * New: Added support for GDPR Cookie Compliance by Moove Agency and Real Cookie Banner GDPR plugins.